 Science does not progress by sweeping things under the rug which do not fit conveniently into the established order.
 In fact, in any scientific era, the science of the day seems complete and perfect, except for one or two minor anomalies.
 It is these little anomalies that end up bringing down the entire edifice.
 Further, every time there is a true scientific revolution, not only are the existing theories overturned in favor of new ones, but inevitably the old methods and criteria for what constitutes a good theory are revised as well, often radically.
 People who resist the Hard Problem because it has no meaning within the bounds of third person, objective scientific exploration are making a dogma of their methodology.
 They are generals fighting the last war.

 I do not usually put a lot of stock in sociology of science, nor do I like to emphasize the cultural aspects of scientific endeavor, but what science is, its proper aims and methods, is a lot less monolithic than most people believe.
 We must be open minded as we consider the kinds of methods we might have to use to explore whatever facts about the world Nature sees fit to present us with.
 Each scientific revolution leaves us perfectly able to ask those questions that have just been answered.
 The fact that we don't know how to properly frame certain questions now within our science is not an argument that the questions themselves are wrong - quite the contrary.
 It is the questions that we aren't sure even how to ask that should interest us the most.
-To turn away from such questions because they are messy or inconvenient is cowardly and lazy.
+To turn away from such questions is cowardly and lazy.

 People who do not accept the Hard Problem (for now I'll call them reductive physicalists) generally like to characterize the belief that consciousness can not be reductively explained within present-day science as mystical mushy-headed wishful thinking.
 Sometimes they sneer openly ("Away, into the dust-bin of History!"), other times they are more polite (and patronizing: "Come on in - the water's fine!
 Don't be afraid to give up your quaint superstitions and your foolish vanities").
 But nearly all of them at some point or another in their writings betray a certainty that anyone who believes that there is something deeply mysterious about consciousness is McCoy to their Spock: irrational, scared and desperate to hold onto the transcendent specialness of human beings, logic and science be damned.
 The reductive physicalists want to be the Grinch, standing on the side of Mt.
 Crumpit, with an ear cocked toward Whoville, hearing the Whos cry, "Boo hoo hoo, he stole our souls!".